 Student evaluation by questionnaire is only one source and method of collecting information.
 Other sources, such as peers, and other methods, such as group discussion, also provide valuable information and should be considered in course or teaching evaluation.

 If you would like to discuss the interpretation of feedback, a member of the QA team academic staff will be happy to meet with you once you have considered the comments and report.
 Please do not hesitate to contact the QA team on extension 13725 or email email@example.com to arrange an appointment.
-Staff at the Institute for Teaching and Learning are available to discuss any aspect of your teaching or of the unit curriculum which you would care to develop further as a result of student feedback.
+Staff at the Educational Innovation Team are available to discuss any aspect of your teaching or of the unit curriculum which you would care to develop further as a result of student feedback.

 8. Feedback Cycle